3D Chocolate Printing Guide

 Yes.
 Google SketchUp, Autodesk's 123D collection, Blender and many more free applications will allow you to create simple designs and save them as STL or OBJ files.
 As with any piece of software, you may need to dedicate some learning time.

 What software is your Choc Creator compatible with for 3D?

 The Choc Creator V2.0 Plus follows the same principles as any 3D printer, so like all 3D printers, laser cutters and milling machines, the Choc Creator V2.0 Plus reads only G-code files.
 G-code files contain movement and action instructions for the printers X,Y, Z and E axis.

 To get a G-code, you usually need to start by creating an STL (the actual 3D model file).

-As a printer, the Choc Creator V2.0 Plus is just the hardware, but we do, of course, supply you with a piece of software, too.
+As a printer, the Choc Creator V2.0 Plus is just the hardware, but we do, of course, supply you with a slicing program, too.

-ChocPrint is used in the following way: Users open ChocPrint on their computer, import an STL (3D model file) into the software, and press the "generate G-code" button.
+ChocPrint is the slicer that we supply to users and it works in the following way: Users open ChocPrint on their Windows computer, import an STL (3D model file) into the software, and press the "generate G-code" button.
 The software will slice up the STL into layers that are suitable for chocolate printing.
 When it has finished slicing up the STL, you will have a G-code that you can directly port into the Choc Creator V2.0 Plus.